philc/vimium/README.markdown

     <c-u>, <c-y>   scroll up a page
     <c-f>   scroll down a full page
     <c-b>   scroll up a full page
-    zH      scroll all the way left
-    zL      scroll all the way right
     f       open a link in the current tab
-    F       open a link in a new tab
+    F       open a link in a new tab r       reload
-    <a-f>   open multiple links in a new tab
-    r       reload
     gs      view source
     zi      zoom in
     zo      zoom out
-    z0      reset zoom to default value
+    i       enter insert mode -- all commands will be ignored until you hit esc to exit yy      copy the current url to the clipboard gf      cycle forward to the next frame

+Using find:
     /       enter find mode -- type your search query and hit enter to search or esc to cancel n       cycle forward to the next find match
-    N       cycle backward to the previous find match i       enter insert mode -- all commands will be ignored until you hit esc to exit yy      copy the current url to the clipboard gu      go up one level in the URL hierarchy gf      cycle forward to the next frame gi      focus the first (or n-th) text input box on the page ]]      Follow the link labeled 'next' or '>'.
-Helpful for browsing paginated sites.
-    [[      Follow the link labeled 'previous' or '<'.
-Helpful for browsing paginated sites.
+    N       cycle backward to the previous find match

 Navigating your history:
     H       go back in history